Thai food is renowned across the world for its spicy, tangy, sweet and tasty flavours. It’s a big favourite back home in the UK and rightly so.

 We are HUGE fans of Thai cuisine and have been living in foodie heaven for the past 4 months that we have been in Thailand.

-So we want to share with you some inspiration on foods to eat in Thailand.
+So we want to share with you some inspiration on the best foods to eat in Thailand.

 1. Pad Thai